-Our residents have a combined medicine and pediatric clinic on a weekly basis throughout the four-year program, spending on average one half-day per week in clinic during internship and two half-days weekly in clinic as upper-level residents.
+Our residents have a combined medicine and pediatric clinic on a regular basis throughout the four-year program.
+Interns have approximately one half-day per week in clinic depending on the rotation, and upper level residents have up to two half-days weekly in clinic.
 The clinic is located approximately five miles from the main hospital in Duke Health Center at Roxboro Street - an integrated office building with Pediatric and Medicine faculty practices.
 The clinic has on-site social work, pediatric clinical nurse manager, a lactation consultant, a behavior and mental health team, the Healthy Lifestyles Program, and child protective team services.
 Laboratory and Spanish interpretation services are also on site.

 Combined Medicine-Pediatrics trained faculty staff the house officer continuity clinic.
 Interns and residents are encouraged to follow the patients they discharge from the hospital and care for in the Emergency Department, and these patients help form each resident’s clinic population over a four-year period.

 Pre-clinic conferences on ambulatory topics in both medicine and pediatrics are held weekly.
 Conferences are a collaborative experience with residents and faculty.

 The residents establish a continuity experience with their patients and have annual adult exams, pediatric well child checks, return appointments and acute visits scheduled weekly.
 We serve a diverse patient population with a wide range of medical conditions and socioeconomic status.
 Residents have a balanced outpatient experience and see approximately 50% pediatric and 50% adult patients in each session.

 The faculty here really value the education of the residents.
 Many set aside time for teaching points and really get into the pathophysiology that we so forget many times.